ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 ## A Quick Preview: Reflection That Feels Like C++

-RTL’s API is deliberately small and intuitive.
-If you know modern C++, you already know how to use RTL.
-Here’s an example:
+RTL’s API is designed to be small and intuitive.
+The syntax follows familiar C++ patterns, so working with reflection feels natural.

 ```c++
 // Without reflection